freenas/freenas-docs/userguide/tn_options.rst

 If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to "Cancel" the shutdown request and to periodically run :command:`zpool status` from `Shell`_ until it is verified that the scrub or resilver process is complete.
+In this case, it is recommended to :guilabel:`Cancel` the shutdown request and to periodically run :command:`zpool status` from `Shell`_ until it is verified that the scrub or resilver process is complete.
 Once complete, the shutdown request can be re-issued.

-Click the "Cancel" button if you wish to cancel the shutdown request.
+Click the :guilabel:`Cancel` button to cancel the shutdown request.
-Otherwise, click the "Shutdown" button to halt the system.
+Otherwise, click the :guilabel:`Shutdown` button to halt the system.
 Shutting down the system will disconnect all clients, including the web administration GUI, and will power off the %brand% system.

 .. index:: Support